CCrashCup/FoV-Sphere/README.md

 Delete the mesh.

 Import the sphere mesh file with the copied calculated FoV value and the same Width and Height.
+Continue only if needed.

 Click Step 7.

-Enter the first Width value from the third import into Step 8.
+Enter the first Width value used in the third import into Step 8.
 Press ENTER.

 Delete the mesh.

-Import the sphere mesh file with the copied calculated FoV value and the second Width, but with the same Height.
+Import the sphere mesh file with the copied calculated FoV value from Step 6 and the second Width, but with the same Height.

 Click step 9.

-Enter the second Width value from the fourth import into Step 10.
+Enter the second Width value used in the fourth import into Step 10.
 Press ENTER.

 Click Step 11.